metacommunities/metacommunities/publications/sss_dec2015/log.md

 - add in the point about there being other repositories -- gitlab, bitbucket, gitorious, code.google, etc. including ones hosted on Github itself like gitlab
 - add in the extra example of coding activity from codeology
 - gather figures for article in one place
+- add some discussion of Espeland on performativity of number into background -- this will have to address numericality.
+What is STS's numericality?